mpv-player/mpv/DOCS/man/input.rst

 You can bind multiple commands to one key.
 For example:

-| a show_text "command 1" ; show_text "command 2"
+| a show-text "command 1" ; show-text "command 2"

 It's also possible to bind a command to a sequence of keys:

-| a-b-c show_text "command run after a, b, c have been pressed"
+| a-b-c show-text "command run after a, b, c have been pressed"

 (This is not shown in the general command syntax.)